In-house Exhibits by Vermont Visual Artists

-The gallery is open to the public and located in the corridor and conference room of our offices at 136 State Street in Montpelier.
+The Arts Council's gallery is open to the public and located in the corridor and conference room of our offices at 136 State Street in Montpelier.
+Exhibits generally run for a two-month period.
 There are times when the conference room is not available, but the corridor exhibit is always open during regular business hours, Monday-Friday, 8:30 a.m.-4:30 p.m.

-Exhibiting through August 31: Art Costa
+Exhibiting through October 31: Tony Conner

 Artist Statement — An Artist’s Journey Through The Seasons

 This exhibit includes a series of work mostly focused on the effect of seasonal weather on the landscape.
 Nearly all of them are paintings done “en plein air” and are direct, immediate expressions of moments in time.

 There are a number of things that may attract me to a particular moment or scene - the pattern of individual objects, contrasts of color, value, or intensity and, most of all, the particular quality of light.